For promoters

 The ensemble’s discography for the Supraphon and Etcetera labels includes recordings with revelatory dramaturgy by unknown composers or compositions.
 The latest title, “Johannes Tourout – Portrait of an Imperial Chaplain”, is the first CD in the new Alamire Foundation Editions series, which brings together music by forgotten works by Franco-Flemish composers from the Central European region.

-Vojtěch Semerád is a graduate of the Prague Conservatory, Charles University in Prague (Choir Conducting) and Conservatoire national Supérieur de Musique et de Danse in Paris (baroque violin with François Fernandez).
-He is a finalist of the prestigious Telemann-Wettbewerb competition in Magdeburg.
+Vojtěch Semerád is a graduate of the Prague Conservatory, the Faculty of Pedagogy of Charles University in Prague (choirmastering) and the Conservatoire National Supérieur de Musique in Paris (baroque violin with François Fernandez).
+He is a finalist of the Telemann-Wettbewerb International Competition in Magdeburg.
+He has been trained as a singer since 2010 throughout private lessons (with teachers such as Chantal Santon Jeffery, Peter Kooij, Poppy Holden) and masterclasses.

-As a solo singer, Vojtěch Semerád is invited by renowned ensembles such as Les Arts Florissants, Ensemble Correspondances, Vox Luminis and Huelgas Ensemble, with whom he performs on prestigious international stages and festivals, including Théâtre des Champs-Elysées, Park Avenue Armory New York, Logan Center Chicago, Concertgebouw Rotterdam, Wigmore Hall London, Palau de la Música Barcelona, among others.
+As a solo singer, Vojtěch Semerád is invited by renowned ensembles such as Les Arts Florissants, Ensemble Correspondances, Wroclaw Baroque Orchestra, Vox Luminis or Huelgas Ensemble, with whom he performs at major international venues and festivals such as Théâtre des Champs-Elysées, Park Avenue Armory New York, Logan Center Chicago, Concertgebouw Rotterdam, Wigmore Hall London, Palau de la Música Barcelona, etc. He has taken part in several opera productions, and has recently sung Histoires Sacrés by M.-A. Charpentier, the role of Acis in G. F. Handel's Acis and Galathea, the role of Atys in J. B. Lully's Atys and the role of Pythonisse in Charpentier’s David et Jonathas.
+He is regularly invited as the Evangelist in passions and oratorios by J. S. Bach.

-He has recorded for Deutsche Gramophon, Naïve, Harmonia Mundi and Supraphon, which totals more than 20 recordings, and also regularly records for Czech Radio.
+He has recorded for Deutsche Gramophon, Naïve, Harmonia Mundi, Passacaille and Supraphon, in total more than 30 recordings, and also regularly records for Czech Radio.

-Vojtěch Semerád is also involved in research and focuses on the discovery of 15th and 16th century music in Central Europe.
+Vojtěch Semerád is also a researcher, focusing on the discovery of 15th, 16th and 17th century vocal music in Central Europe.

 Contact